mbhalesha/animal-trading-card/README.md

-# animal-trading-card
+# Animal Trading Card

-animal trading card page
+For this project, I used HTML and CSS to create a trading card featuring an animal and information about that animal.